 Umberto – Software for Life Cycle Assessment (LCA) Experts

 Discover our holistic product sustainability software, which combines sustainability and compliance aspects for a comprehensive environmental management approach.
-It automates life cycle assessment and carbon footprinting through predefined parameterized LCA Models using Umberto as the calculation engine, integrates with business workflows (e.g., BOM Import and ERP interface like SAP), and combines material compliance and sustainability information to enhance a responsible product stewardship.
+It automates life cycle assessment and carbon footprinting through predefined parameterized LCA models using Umberto as the calculation engine, integrates with business workflows (e.g., BOM import and ERP interface like SAP), and combines material compliance and sustainability information to enhance responsible product stewardship.